dennislwm/examprep-saac02/doc/acloudguru/chapter7.md

       - [Complete Wordpress Installation and Test](#complete-wordpress-installation-and-test)

 <!-- /TOC -->

+---
+## RDS Overview

+Relational Database System (RDS) is generally used for Online Transaction Processing (OLTP) workloads, but not suitable for analyzing large amounts of data or Online Analytical Processing (OLAP).
+Use a data warehouse like **RedShift**, which is optimized for OLAP.

+### OLTP vs. OLAP

+* Online Transaction Processing (OLTP):
+  - **Processes data from transactions in real time**, e.g. customer orders, banking transactions, payments, and booking systems.
+  - All about data processing and completing large numbers of small transactions in real time.

+* Online Analytical Processing (OLAP):
+  - **Processes complex queries to analyze historical data**, e.g. analyzing net profit figures from the past 3 years and sales forecasting.
+  - All about data analysis using large amounts of data, as well as complex queries that take a long time to complete.

+### What is Multi-AZ?

+With Multi-AZ, RDS creates an exact copy of your production database in another AZ in real-time.
+Which RDS types can be configured as Multi-AZ?
+* SQL Server
+* MySQL
+* MariaDB
+* Oracle
+* PostgreSQL
+* Amazon Aurora (always Multi-AZ)

 **Multi-AZ is for disaster recovery**, not for improving performance, so you cannot connect to the standby when the primary database is active.